 - The Topps cards in regards to Ahsoka's fate revealed that she entered this realm after the end of "Twilight of the Apprentice".
 This wasn't explained until "A World Between Worlds".

 - Eldritch Location: It looks like a giant star map that you could walk into.
+However its been stated that it appears differently depending on who enters it.

 - Narnia Time: Zigzagged.
 When Ezra discovers it for the first time, at best, he spent an hour or so inside and about the same amount of time passed in his timeline.
 When he pulls Ahsoka inside, she also spent about an hour inside, but it is implied a couple of hours passed in her timeline.
+Also worth noting that the World Between Worlds was inspired by a different aspect from The Chronicles of Narnia, that being the Wood Between the Worlds.

 - No Man Should Have This Power: Ezra and Ahsoka decide that its space-time manipulation is too dangerous to use, especially if it gets into the wrong hands, leading to Ezra destroying one of the Lothal portals before the Empire can find a way to access it.